HackTheBrain/brain-worm/README.md

 **A sculpturer**

 A couple years ago I started creating a toy for my recently born daughter.
 Generally, I was interested in objects addressing rather the abstract form of the world.
 Thus, I designed a wooden puppet consisting of several various pieces which also made sound when it was moved.
 This really changed my approach to the sculpturing and it has been influencing me even now.
-A particular example of my object is the brain worm designed for hackathon event.
-The brain worm consists of many segments exhibiting slow movements which look like a micro-organism or a big whale if you look at it from a different perspectives.
+One of such abstract objets is also a brain worm designed for hackathon event.
+The brain worm consists of many segments exhibiting slow movements which look like a micro-organism or a big whale from a different perspective.

 **A engineer**

+A slow and big pneumatic kinetic worm which would move in accordance to very fast and noisy changes in human EEG signal seemed to me an impossible goal with unclear outcomes.
+It was the reason why I joined to Krystof and started working.
+A couple years ago I studied automation so that I could formulate the brain worm as a soft-robot.
+I was really interested in what is possible to do with the worm, how it can move, and which parameters from EEG would correspond to the worm dynamics.
+The process of making the worm alive began form the physical layer (basic muscle patterns) and then more and more abstract layers could be added.
+This resulted in rather a specific set of EEG parameters which could be used.

 ## How